 Make notes as soon as possible, preferably within one hour of the child talking to you.
 Write down exactly what the child, young person or vulnerable adult said and when he / she said it, what you said in reply and what was happening immediately beforehand (eg a description of the activity).
-Record dates and times of these events and when you made the record.
 Keep all hand-written notes, even if subsequently typed.
-Such records should be handed to the Parish Safeguarding Representativeor Vicar to be kept in a secure place for an indefinite period
+Such records should be handed to the Parish Safeguarding Representative or Vicar to be kept in a secure place for an indefinite period